-These drugs work in the same way as any opioid, by stimulating receptors in the brain and flooding the brain with dopamine.
+These drugs work in the same way as an opioid, by stimulating receptors in the brain and flooding the brain with dopamine.
 It increases pain tolerance and decreases discomfort because of the feeling of euphoria associated with its use.
 It also causes sedation and respiratory depression.

 How Strong Are These Drugs?

-It has been shown that 65 mg of propoxyphene hydrochloride is no more effective than 30-45 mg of codeine or 650 mg of aspirin and may be inferior to these drugs.
+It has been shown that 65 mg of propoxyphene hydrochloride is no more effective than 30-45 mg of codeine or 650 mg of aspirin and maybe inferior to these drugs.
 It stays much longer on your system, however, with a half-life of 6-12 hours.
 This simply means that your body will take somewhere around 6 to 12 hours to process half of the ingested drug in the blood’s plasma.

 What Are The Short-term Effects Of Darvocet And Darvon Use?

 The most common side effects of these drugs include those that can also be seen from the side effects of most opioid drugs.
 Propoxyphene has also been reported to depress breathing.
-Because of this, care and caution must be taken when using it for elderly, debilitated patients and in patients with serious lung disease.
+Because of this, care and caution must be taken when using it for elderly, debilitated patients, and in patients with serious lung disease.
 It can also affect the patient by impairment of physical abilities required for driving or operating machinery.
-It also has effects on our brain, like impairment of thinking and the slowing down or stopping endorphin production, which results in acute pain when the use of the drug is stopped.
-As with other opioid drugs, it can be addictive and habit forming.
+It also has effects on our brain, like impairment of thinking and slowing down or stopping endorphin production, which results in acute pain when the use of the drug is stopped.
+As with other opioid drugs, it can be addictive and habit-forming.

 What Are The Long-term Effects Of Darvocet And Darvon Use?